BenGWeeks/Zapp.ie/README.md

 - From VS Code:
   1. Open the `Run and Debug Activity` Panel.
 Select `Launch Remote (Edge)` or `Launch Remote (Chrome)` from the launch configuration drop-down.
-- From TeamsFx CLI:
+- Or, from TeamsFx CLI:
   1. Run command: `teamsapp preview --env dev`.

 ## Running Zapp.ie Web App (The Tabs in the bot)

-- From VS Code:
-  1. Navigate to the _Tabs_ directory
+1. Navigate to tabs folder using `cd tabs`
+1. Install the packages using `npm install`
-  2. Type `npm start`
+1. Run the application using `npm start`

-## Set up Nostr Marketplace

-1. With 'Super User' permissions, add extencion "Nostr Market".
-2. Use this link to set up Merchant, Stall and Products https://github.com/lnbits/nostrmarket.

 # Get in touch